helje5/SwiftSockets/README.md

 ###Targets

-Updated to use Swift v0.0.8 (aka Xcode 6.1 beta).
+Updated to use Swift v0.0.10 (aka Xcode 6.1 GM).

 The project includes three targets:
 - ARISockets